-User centred design
+User centred design.

-Automation of common tasks based on user habits
+Automation of common tasks based on user habits.

-Pass Merit Distinction LO1 Investigate different operating systems, their functions and user interfaces P1 Summarise what an operating system is and how it works with reference to different examples.
+Pass Merit Distinction LO1 Investigate different operating systems, their functions and user interfaces LO1 and LO2 P1 Summarise what an operating system is and how it works with reference to different examples.
 M1 Discuss the importance of operating systems.
 D1 Evaluate the functionality, interface design and processes of a range of operating systems.
 P2 Research the evolution of operating systems.
-LO2 Explore the processes resystem nanaged by an operating P3 Research the process of memory management in an operating system.
+LO2 Explore the processes managed by an operating system P3 Research the process of memory management in an operating system.
 M2 Illustrate the importance of resource management in an P4 Investigate the process of job scheduling. operating system to aid its efficiency.
-LO3 Demonstrate the use of with a range of commands f different operating systems P5 Demonstrate common commands on different operating systems.
-M3 Analyse the security of different operating systems D2 Evaluate the role of different operating system in meeting the needs of P6 Compare how different commands are carried out on different operating systems. future technologies and the implications on security.
-LO4 Examine how operating future and the implications systems will function in the on security P7 Explore the core features modern operating systems will require to meet future needs.
+LO3 Demonstrate the use of different operating systems with a range of commands LO3 and LO4 P5 Demonstrate common commands on different operating systems.
+M3 Analyse the security of different operating systems.
+D2 Evaluate the role of different operating system in meeting the needs of P6 Compare how different commands are carried out on different operating systems. future technologies and the implications on security.
+LO4 Examine how operating systems will function in the future and the implications on security P7 Explore the core features modern operating systems will require to meet future needs.
 M4 Assess how the features of modern operating systems will support the development of future needs.